Here's what you need to know about installing central AC in your NYC brownstone

 How much does installing central AC cost?

-Costs vary, as no two townhouses are alike and there are so many variables at play.
-And the cost of both labor and materials has skyrocketed (just like for seemingly everything else these days).
-Potential delays due to ongoing supply chain issues coupled with high demand are affecting the entire industry.
-(Expect lengthy lead times of two to three months.)
+Costs vary, as no two townhouses are alike, and there are so many variables at play.
+Know that the cost of both labor and materials has continued to increase.

-Croce puts the average cost to cool a four-story townhouse around $65,000, up some 30 percent over last year.
+Croce puts the average cost to cool a four-story townhouse with Mitsibushi units at around $72,000, up some 12 percent over last year.
+He says it would be more like $62,000 if you went with Luxaire systems.
+This price is all-inclusive, too.

-Wong says it would cost about $75,000 for a four-story duplex with ducted units in the owner-occupied half and ductless in the rental half.
+George Wong, owner of Mr. Air NYC, an HVAC contractor, says it would cost over $75,000 for a four-story building with ducted units in the owner-occupied duplex and ductless in the rental half.

 But the costs can quickly spiral up if you plan to put condensers on the roof, which is by far the more common occurrence.
 "You can mount one in the backyard or hang it from the rear but not two," Croce says.
 Both must go on the roof in a historic district.